TracyZhangyr/Minecraft-Geolocator/docs/status.md

 ### Each individual pixels as features (Baseline Model)

-We first converted the image to grayscale to reduce the number of features.
-The original image has R, G, and B channels.
-That is 640x360x3.
+We first rescaled the image to 256x144x3 to reduce the number of pixels needed for training.
+The original image has a resolution of 640x360x3.
 We would have 691200 input features for our Multi-Layer Perceptron.
 That is too much!
 We reduced the number of input features by resizing the image and grayscaling the image.
-We rescaled the image to 256x144x3, and we converted the image to grayscale using the following formula.
+We, and we converted the image to grayscale using the following formula.

 Y = 0.2989 R + 0.5870 G + 0.1140 B